oracleNetworkProtocol/plugchain/docs/tools/ledger.md

 **Do not lose or share your 24 words with anyone.
 To prevent theft or loss of funds, it is best to ensure that you keep multiple copies of your mnemonic, and store it in a safe, secure place and that only you know how to access.
 If someone is able to gain access to your mnemonic, they will be able to gain access to your private keys and control the accounts associated with them.**
 :::

-This mnemonic is compatible with PLUGChain accounts.
-The tool used to generate addresses and transactions on the PLUGChain network is called `plugchaind`, which supports derivation of account keys from a Ledger seed.
+This mnemonic is compatible with Plug Chain accounts.
+The tool used to generate addresses and transactions on the Plug Chain network is called `plugchaind`, which supports derivation of account keys from a Ledger seed.
 Note that the Ledger device acts as an enclave of the seed and private keys, and the process of signing transaction takes place within it.
 No private information ever leaves the Ledger device.

-To use `plugchaind` with a Ledger device you will need the following(Since PLUGChain Hub is based on cosmos-sdk, the COSMOS app is available for PLUGChain Hub):
+To use `plugchaind` with a Ledger device you will need the following(Since Plug Chain Hub is based on cosmos-sdk, the COSMOS app is available for Plug Chain Hub):

 - [A Ledger Nano with the `COSMOS` app installed and an account.](#using-a-ledger-device)
 - [A running `plugchaind` instance connected to the network you wish to use.](../get-started/mainnet.md)